 Bill Raftery is a Knowledge and Information Services analyst with the National Center for State Courts in Williamsburg, Va.
 His current work includes research on legislative-judicial relations, judicial selection, judicial conduct, and court security.

 Bill edits Gavel to Gavel, a weekly review of legislation in all fifty states affecting the courts, and operates its blog and social media.
-Gavel to Gavel received the National Center's 2006 Robert W. Tobin Achievement Award and its blog was named one of the ABA Journals' top 100 law blogs of 2012 and 2013.
+Gavel to Gavel received the National Center's 2006 Robert W. Tobin Achievement Award and its blog was named one of the ABA Journals' top 100 law blogs of 2012, 2013, and 2014.
+Bill was listed in the 2015 Fastcase 50 as an innovator in legal services and technology.

-Bill serves on the editorial board of The Justice System Journal, the advisory board of Judicature, and has had his worked published in both publications as well as Drake University Law Review, The Journal of Appellate Practice and Process, Court Review, and The Judges' Journal.
+Bill has served on the editorial board of The Justice System Journal, the advisory board of Judicature, and has had his worked published in both publications as well as Drake University Law Review, The Journal of Appellate Practice and Process, Court Review, and The Judges' Journal.

 Bill received his M.P.A. degree from John Jay College of Criminal Justice with a specialization in court administration.
 He is currently enrolled in Virginia Commonwealth University's PhD program in Public Policy and Administration.